arcus/education_fellows/reproducibility.md

 </div>

-In wearable sensor and computer vision development, engineers using skewed samples have failed to realize that the optical sensors and computer vision algorithms they created may perform less well on dark skin.
+Human bias doesn't just lead to potentially misleading studies, but to potentially misleading research tools as well.
+For example, in wearable sensor and computer vision development, engineers using skewed samples failed to realize that the optical sensors and computer vision algorithms they created may perform less well on dark skin.
 See, for example, https://www.statnews.com/2019/07/24/fitbit-accuracy-dark-skin/ and https://www.nytimes.com/2018/06/21/opinion/facial-analysis-technology-bias.html.

 The challenge of generalizability is closely linked to reproducibility.
 For example, a study that demonstrates the effectiveness of exercise to improve functioning in depressed suburban teenagers may not generalize to city-dwelling adults.
 In order to gain broader generalizability, this promising experiment on a limited population should be reproduced in a broader or different population.
 If the original study is difficult to reproduce, however, such broader application may prove impossible.

-Technological solutions cannot correct recruitment bias or white overrepresentation in research personnel.
+Technological solutions alone cannot correct human problems such as recruitment bias or white overrepresentation in research personnel.
 Careful use of technology can, however, add to research transparency and reproducibility and promote honest disclosure of challenges to generalizability.

 <div class = "question">

-How can research bias be quantified and disclosed using technology?
+Can research bias be quantified and disclosed using technology?
 How can bias be reduced and generalizability improved in your research area?

 </div>

 ### Reuse

-In addition to reproducibility, another important element of research is the ability to reuse assets such as data and methods to related research that may not be a direct replication.
+In addition to reproducibility, another important element of research is the ability to **reuse** assets such as data and methods to related research that may not be a direct replication.
 Researchers may hypothesize that a computer vision approach used to analyze moles might be useful as well in other areas of medicine that need edge detection, such as tumor classification.
 Longitudinal data that provides rich phenotyping of a cohort of patients with hypermobility syndromes may be useful not just to the original orthopedic researcher community but also to cardiologists interested in comorbid vascular and ANS conditions.
-Data reuse allows researchers to collaborate in ways that advance cross-domain knowledge and professional interaction, as well as honoring the time and energy of human subjects whose data can be leveraged to get as much scientific value as possible.
+The reuse of research data and methods allows researchers to collaborate in ways that advance cross-domain knowledge and professional interaction, as well as honoring the time and energy of human subjects whose data can be leveraged to get as much scientific value as possible.

 The reuse of data and other research assets has numerous challenges.
 You may have experienced problems in this area such as: